Musk talking to Saudi fund, others as he seeks Tesla buyout financing | MarketScreener

-Musk's latest disclosure comes six days after he surprised investors by announcing on Twitter that he was considering taking Tesla private at a price of $420 per share and that funding was "secured."

-Since then, no investors have stepped forward publicly as being involved with the plan, and Musk's tweet is under investigation by the U.S. Securities and Exchange Commission, according to the Wall Street Journal, and the subject of lawsuits brought against him by investors.

-Tesla shares rose 0.75 percent to $358.08.
-The company declined to comment beyond the blog post.
+The company declined to comment beyond Musk's blog post.

-Musk on Monday said he is talking to other potential investors but did not provide any details on the exact source of financing.
-He also said he is still trying to gauge how many existing shareholders would keep their stake in a new private company, which would determine how much funding is needed.

 "I left the July 31st meeting (with the Saudi fund) with no question that a deal with the Saudi sovereign fund could be closed, and that it was just a matter of getting the process moving," Musk said.